PaulBarnesUK/comprensi-chrome-extension/README.md

 Select your target languages in the extension popup to see difficulty indicators for those languages.

+## 🔥 Why Use This?

+Learning a language is hard enough.
+Finding the _right content_ shouldn't be.

+Language Level for YouTube helps you:

+- Spend less time searching
+- Dive into videos you can actually understand
+- Stay motivated and consistent

-## FAQ
+## ❓ FAQ

 ### I don't see any difficulty scores, what's up??

 Difficulty scores are only displayed once enough comparisons have been gathered that the system is confident in the video's difficulty.
 As a result, early users will see fewer indicators while the system builds up data.
 I have imported data from <https://comprensi.com> for Spanish, but the data is still very sparse.

-## Development

-This project is open source and welcomes contributions.
-If you're interested in helping improve this extension for language learners, please reach out and I can help you with the setup.
-I'm particularly interested in feedback from language learners and developers who can help make this tool more effective.
+## 💬 Feedback and Contributions

+This project is open source and growing fast!
+If you have ideas, spot bugs, or want to contribute, feel free to open an issue or pull request.

 ## License